ray-project/ray/doc/source/tune/tutorials/tune-stopping.rst

 Stopping and Resuming a Tune Run
 ================================

+There are a few ways that Tune runs can be stopped:

+1. The script gets manually interrupted (Ctrl+C)
+2. The script errors out on the driver process (different from trial-level errors)
+3. All trials terminate based on some stopping criteria (e.g. programmatic stopping conditions, ``FailureConfig(fail_fast=True)``, ``TuneConfig(time_budget_s)``, etc.)

-Ray Tune periodically checkpoints the run state so that it can be restarted when it fails or stops.
+Ray Tune periodically checkpoints the run state so that it can be restarted when it fails or is manually interrupted.

 If you send a SIGINT signal to the process running ``Tuner.fit()`` (which is usually what happens when you press Ctrl+C in the console), Ray Tune shuts